up42/docs/source/reference/capabilities.rst

 Introduction
 ------------

-As explained when defining :ref:`workflows <workflows-definition>` a workflow is a graph of data and processing blocks.
+A workflow is a directed acyclic graph of data and processing blocks.
 The edges of the graph have constraints on the vertices (blocks) that can be connected among themselves.
 This means that not every block can be connected to any other block.
 These constraints are called :term:`capabilities`.

 Capabilities are the mechanism through which a block author can specify exactly how a block should be used.
 Let us consider, for